ghing/python-documentcloud-cli/README.md

 # DocumentCloud Command Line Interface

+UPDATE: The old [python-documentcloud](https://github.com/datadesk/python-documentcloud) has been deprecated, breaking the functionality of this project.
+I am working on using the [current version](https://github.com/MuckRock/python-documentcloud/) of the library to get this tool working again.

 A command line interface to the [DocumentCloud](https://www.documentcloud.org/) service, written in Python.

 I started this project because I needed a way to bulk upload a directory of documents where I had already uploaded some of the documents.
 I needed a more flexible client that let me use common Unix command line tools like `find`, `ls`, `grep` and `xargs` to provide input to the program.
 Similarly, I imagine the output of this program being piped to tools like [csvkit](https://csvkit.readthedocs.io/en/1.0.3/) or [ndjson-cli](https://github.com/mbostock/ndjson-cli).

 This project serves a need for me when I need programatic interaction with the DocumentCloud API, but don't want to have to write the same boilerplate code, or bootstrap a coding project to upload some documents or extract a list of entities.

-This project relies on the [python-documentcloud](https://github.com/datadesk/python-documentcloud) library for most of the heavy lifting in working with the DocumentCloud API.

 ## Supported functionality